-For 524A: Based on student learning for AY 2016-2017 and AY 2017-2018, program faculty made several decisions after examining results of data analysis which resulted in improved student learning and program improvement.
+For 524A: Based on student learning for AY 2016-2017, AY 2017-2018, and AY 2018-2019, program faculty made several decisions after examining results of data analysis which resulted in improved student learning and program improvement.
 The 524A program indicates candidates are gaining knowledge, skills, and dispositions related to teaching students with gifts and talents.
 Continued changes in assessment to ensure alignment with NAGC/CEC standards and improvement in learning activities and assignments for candidates indicate both program improvement and improvement in candidates learning.

 - SLO 1: Candidates are demonstrating content knowledge to support their skill development and practical application in teaching students with gifts and talents as assessed by the Content Assessment of online posts.
-The essay prompts for the online posts were revised in SPED 5840, SPED 5870, and SPED 5890 to improve learning of content knowledge that aligns with the NAGC/CEC standards.
-Complementary revisions will be done in SPED 5830 and SPED 5860. - SLO 2: Candidates are demonstrating the ability to plan, implement, and assess curricula for students with gifts and talents.
+The essay prompts for the online posts were revised in all Gifted Education courses over the past two years to improve learning of content knowledge that aligns with the NAGC/CEC standards. - SLO 2: Candidates are demonstrating the ability to plan, implement, and assess curricula for students with gifts and talents.
 The application of the candidates' discipline-specific content knowledge and skills of providing differentiated educational experiences was very successful.
-Additional assessment to gain specific analysis of candidates' learning knowledge and skills in differentiation, incorporating advanced, conceptually challenging, abstract, in-depth, distinctive, and complex content and engage students with gifts and talents in problembased, project-based, and discovery learning will continue to be reviewed and revised.

-- SLO 3: Faculty provided opportunities for candidate improvement of formal writing and communication with peers.
+A self-assessment using the skills of building a rubric aligned with the NAGC/CEC Teacher Preparation Standards in Gifted Education 3 and 5 was implemented in SPED 5890 Curriculum and Methods for the Academically Gifted to gain specific analysis of candidates' learning knowledge and skills in differentiation, incorporating advanced, conceptually challenging, abstract, in-depth, distinctive, and complex content and engage students with gifts and talents in problem-based, project-based, and discovery learning to further assess candidate ability in providing differentiated educational experiences for students with gifts and talents. - SLO 3: Faculty provided opportunities for candidate improvement of formal writing and communication with peers.
 As candidates improved in formal writing and communication, the process of feedback was improved which led to improved overall professional behavior.
-Candidates possessed the professional and ethical knowledge and skills to assess, reflect, and inform their educational practice, engage in lifelong learning, and to advance the profession through advocacy and mentoring and they improved their teaching by applying information from organizations and publications from the field of gifted education. - SLO 4: Faculty revised instructions and enhance activities to improve candidates' formal writing.
-Based on the evidence of candidate learning through the written and oral portfolio defense, the faculty will build on the candidates' ability to demonstrate creativity, ideas, processes, and experiences in gifted education and incorporate more writing activities. - SLO 5: The improvement in candidate learning in using assessments to identify gifted characteristics was directly related to increased activities related to identification of students with gifts and talents.
-Candidates have a clear understanding of identification but need to improve in using the knowledge of identification and assessment to guide educational decisions for students with gifts and talents.
+Candidates possessed the professional and ethical knowledge and skills to assess, reflect, and inform their educational practice, engage in lifelong learning, and to advance the profession through advocacy and mentoring and they improved their teaching by applying information from organizations and publications from the field of gifted education.
+Candidates' improvement in teaching by applying information from organizations and publications from the field of gifted education were enhanced in other SPED courses instead of just the practicum.

+- SLO 4: Faculty revised instructions and enhance activities to improve candidates' formal writing.
+Based on the evidence of candidate learning through the written and oral portfolio defense, the faculty will build on the candidates' ability to demonstrate creativity, ideas, processes, and experiences in gifted education and incorporate more writing activities.
+The course SPED 5860 will be redesigned to provide opportunities for growth in formal writing. - SLO 5: The improvement in candidate learning in using assessments to identify gifted characteristics was directly related to increased activities related to identification of students with gifts and talents.
+The redesign of SPED 5860 will enhance candidates improving knowledge and use of assessment to guide educational decisions for students with gifts and talents as well as adding activities to SPED 5840 and SPED 5890.

-For 524C, 524D, 524E: Based on student learning for AY 2016-2017 and AY 2017-2018, program faculty made several decisions after examining results of data analysis which resulted in improved student learning and program improvement.
+For 524C, 524D, 524E: Based on student learning for AY 2016-2017, AY 2017-2018, and 2018-2019 program faculty made several decisions after examining results of data analysis which resulted in improved student learning and program improvement.